nhi-nguyen-csis/Blockchain/README.md

 - Merkle Trees
 - Blockchain Proof of Work

-**Note:** This app doesn’t save the blocks into a blockchain, but the central functionality of my code will be able to be plugged in directly into a larger Blockchain application that fully manages a Blockchain, connects to multiple networked nodes, and allows us to trade items on the network.
+This app doesn’t save the blocks into a blockchain, but the central functionality of my code will be able to be plugged in directly into a larger Blockchain application that fully manages a Blockchain, connects to multiple networked nodes, and allows us to trade items on the network.

+**Note:** This is one of my class projects, and some of the codes are provided by my Professor which allows students to have the same foundations to deploy the app.